What is passivation?

 Passivation is a chemical process designed to enhance the corrosion resistance of stainless steel.
 While stainless steel is naturally resistant to rust and corrosion, its surface can still contain contaminants or impurities from manufacturing processes, handling, or exposure to elements.
 These contaminants can compromise its corrosion-resistant properties.

 Passivation involves the removal of these impurities from the surface of stainless steel, typically through electropolishing or other chemical treatments such as citric acid passivation.
-This process effectively cleanses the material, allowing the formation of a protective oxide layer.
+This process effectively cleanses the material, allowing the re-formation of a protective chromium oxide layer.
 This oxide layer, known as the passive film, acts as a shield, fortifying the stainless steel against corrosion, oxidation, and other forms of degradation.

 The Benefits of Passivation